 On a regular dome, without considering the valance, the frame is built as a 1/4 ball cross-section.
-In other words the width of the awning is 2x the height.
+The width of the awning is twice the height.
 As an example, a 6′ wide Regular Dome would be 3′ tall.
 This symmetrical shape means that each bow is an exact copy of every other bow.
-Since each bow is hand bent, this symmetry of each bow being identical to the next makes fabrication easier and that is reflected in the price.
+Since each bow is hand bent, this symmetry makes fabrication easier and that is reflected in the price.

-Irregular domes are not symmetrical in that the width is not 2 times the height.
+Irregular domes are not symmetrical; the width is not twice the height.
 In the example where a 6′ wide awning is only 2’6″ tall, each rib has to be bent differently which makes the cost of irregular domes higher than regular domes.